Driving School (Alton Towers)

-The Cuckoo Cars Driving School (originally opened as Peugeot 207 Driving School) is a ride at Alton Towers for young children.
+The Cuckoo Cars Driving School (originally named the Peugeot 207 Driving School and later the Alton Towers Driving School) is a ride at Alton Towers for young children.
 It is styled as a mock driving institution where young children learn how to drive small cars.
-Riders are allowed to drive around a miniature course, where they are overseen by marshals.
-The track is mainly built and themed around the area, Cloud Cuckoo Land.
-It is decorated with colourful statues and quirky scenery.
+Riders are allowed to drive around a miniature course overseen by staff.

 History

-The attraction was opened in July 2006 as the Peugeot 207 Driving School, with riders driving around in vehicles modelled after the Peugeot 207, however this was renamed simply to the Peugeot Driving School in 2010.
-Later, in 2012, the ride's sponsorship deal with Peugeot came to an end, with the attraction being given a new name of simply the Alton Towers Driving School.
-At this time, all Peugeot branding was removed from the ride, however the cars remained modelled vaguely after the Peugeot 207.
-Finally, in 2017, after a one year renovation period from the 2016 season, the ride received a minor refurbishment and reopened as the Cuckoo Cars Driving School, with cars receiving an updated, patterned shell.
+The attraction was opened in July 2006 as the Peugeot 207 Driving School, sponsored by Peugeot, with riders driving in vehicles modelled after the Peugeot 207.
+The name was shortened to the "Peugeot Driving School" in 2010.
+In 2012, the sponsorship came to an end and the attraction was renamed the "Alton Towers Driving School".
+In 2017, the ride was renamed "Cuckoo Cars Driving School" and the cars received updated, patterned shells.

-Reception

-When opened in 2006, the Peugeot 207 Driving School was immensely popular with children.
-The appeal of allowing them to drive openly was a first at Alton Towers.
-A marketing ploy was that the children received a faux driver's license after completing their 5-minute turn.